juanino/waterpi/README.md

 * a few jpg's to show a sample [display](display.jpg) and [sample sensor](sensor.jpg)
 * start_sensors.sh can be called from rc.local to start a screen session on boot
 * send_slack.py uses waterpi.yaml, copy to /etc and edit the webhook
+* mouse_trap.py has nothing to do with water alarms, but is connected to the same raspberry pi so it's in here

 # Dashboards
 * Sample [freeboard.io dashboard](https://freeboard.io/board/E4LaM5)